 The most frequently treated areas in women include the waistline, abdomen, outer thighs, inner thighs, buttocks, knees, ankles, and neckline.
 In men, the most commonly treated areas are the love handles, breasts, abdomen, and neckline.

 The cosmetic success of liposculpture relies on removing centimeters rather than kilograms.
 Little weight is actually removed and yet dramatic change in silhouette is possible.
 Most important is the patient’s satisfaction and increased self acceptance.

 The Tumescent Technique is the most significant advance in Liposculpture.
 It effects liposculpture totally by local anesthesia and thus avoids general anesthesia.
-The technique is considered the safest form of liposculpture as blood loss is greatly reduced, post operative recovery time is reduced, and the cosmetic results are optimized.
+The technique is considered the lowest-risk form of liposculpture as blood loss is greatly reduced, post operative recovery time is reduced, and the cosmetic results are optimized.

 What does Tumescent mean?

 The word “tumescent” means swollen or firm.
 This technique is accomplished by injecting a large volume of a dilute solution of lignocaine, a local anesthetic and of adrenaline, a vasoconstrictive drug which shrinks capillaries.
-Patients find local anesthesia so effective that they have reduced pain post operatively and in addition, no longer need general anesthesia.
+Patients find local anesthesia works so well that they have reduced pain post operatively and in addition, no longer need general anesthesia.

 Are there any scars as a result of the procedure?

 The Tumescent Technique uses very small cannulas, which result in smaller incisions.
 Incisions are generally not sutured closed and heal with less scarring than those sutured.
 When possible they are concealed in natural body creases; such as the end of the buttock fold, the umbilicus, under the chin, or in the pubic hair.
 The small incisions close within few days and fade with time.